lgoldstein/mina-sshd/README.md

 ### Welcome banner content customization

-The welcome banner contents are controlled by the `ServerAuthenticationManager.WELCOME_BANNER` - there are several possible values for this key:
+The welcome banner contents are controlled by the `ServerAuthenticationManager.WELCOME_BANNER` configuration key - there are several possible values for this key:

 * A simple string - in which case its contents are the welcome banner.